Catch wrestling

-Professional wrestling, once a legitimate combat sport, was competitive catch wrestling.
+Professional wrestling, although not today a legitimate combat sport, originated as competitive catch wrestling.
 The original and historic World Heavyweight Wrestling Championship was created in 1905 to identify the best catch-as-catch-can wrestler in the world, before the belt was retired in 1957 and unified with the NWA World Heavyweight Championship.
 Modern day professional wrestling has its origins in wrestling matches where predetermined ("worked") matches had elements of performing arts introduced (as well as striking and acrobatic manoeuvres), turning it into an entertainment spectacle.
-In a few countries, such as in France and Germany, "catch" is still the term used for professional wrestling, while in Brazil the term Telecatch (a portmanteau of television and catch) is ocasionally used, borrowed from a popular professional wrestling television show from the 1970s.
+In a few countries, such as in France and Germany, "catch" is still the term used for professional wrestling, while in Brazil the term Telecatch (a portmanteau of television and catch) is occasionally used, borrowed from a popular professional wrestling television show from the 1970s.

 In the UK, catch wrestling combines several British styles of wrestling (primarily Lancashire, as well as Cumberland, Westmorland, Devonshire and Cornish) along with influences from the Irish collar-and-elbow and Indian pehlwani styles of wrestling.
 The training of many modern submission wrestlers, professional wrestlers, and mixed martial artists is founded in catch wrestling through its various descendant styles.
-Other martial arts with origins in catch wrestling include folkstyle wrestling, Sambo, Luta Livre, shoot wrestling, shootfighting and mixed martial arts (MMA).
+Martial arts that have roots in and/or was heavily influenced by catch wrestling include American folkstyle wrestling, Brazilian Luta Livre, and Japanese shoot-style wrestling and shootfighting.
+Catch wrestling has also directly or indirectly influenced the developments of Sambo, Kyukgido and MMA.